TSB Recommendation A20-01

 In order to produce the deliverables above, the work will be divided into two phases:

-November 2020: TSB assessment of Transport Canada’s response to Recommendation A20-01
+November 2020: TSB assessment of the response (Satisfactory Intent)

 In its response, Transport Canada (TC) indicated that it agrees with Recommendation A20-01 and has already initiated work to implement improvements to the regulations governing approaches and landings at Canadian aerodromes.